toazthom/speech_command_recognition/README.md

 ```

 ## Model Details

 ### 1. Logistic Regression Model
-- Extracts features from speech audio.
+- Uses MFCC features extracted from speech audio as input.
-- Uses a simple logistic regression classifier.
+- Implements a basic logistic regression classifier using Scikit-learn.
-- Provides a baseline accuracy for speech command recognition.
+- Serves as a baseline model for comparison with more complex methods.
+- Achieved ~61% accuracy without tuning or feature reduction.

 ### 2. Tuned Logistic Regression Model
-- Implements hyperparameter tuning.
-- Improves performance over the baseline logistic regression model.
+- Adds preprocessing: feature scaling with `StandardScaler` and class balancing with SMOTE.
+- Uses `RandomizedSearchCV` for hyperparameter tuning (solver, penalty, regularization strength).
+- Achieved a modest accuracy improvement (~65%) and better class prediction balance.
+- Performance was slightly improved with PCA feature reduction.

 ### 3. Convolutional Neural Network (CNN) Model
-- Uses a deep learning approach.
-- Extracts features from spectrograms of audio commands.
-- Achieves better performance compared to logistic regression.
+- Treats MFCC arrays as 2D input for convolutional processing.
+- Composed of convolutional layers, ReLU activations, a dense layer, and softmax output.
+- Trained using the Adam optimizer and sparse categorical cross-entropy loss.
+- Achieved 83% accuracy on raw MFCCs and 88% accuracy with PCA-applied features.
+- Showed the largest performance boost from dimensionality reduction.

+### 4. Support Vector Machine (SVM) Model
+- Uses RBF (Radial Basis Function) kernel to capture non-linear relationships in MFCC data.
+- Preprocessed using scaling and optional PCA.
+- Tuned using `GridSearchCV` over `C` and `gamma` values.
+- Achieved 88% accuracy both before and after PCA.
+- Demonstrated strong generalization and consistent performance across all evaluated metrics.

 ## Results
-The CNN model generally outperforms the logistic regression models in recognizing speech commands due to its ability to capture complex patterns in audio data.
+The CNN and SVM models generally outperforms the logistic regression models in recognizing speech commands due to their abilities to capture complex patterns in audio data.
+Use of PCA reduction helped the logistic regression and CNN models, but not the SVM model.